 The Difference Between Will and Estate Planning

-Let us help you understand these two ideas.
+Estate planning and creating a will both involve an uncomfortable topic – thinking about what will happen to your money when you die – but they are separate concepts.
 Broadly speaking, a will is a specific legal document stipulating exactly how your assets will be distributed on your death and who will care for any dependents.
 Creating that document is what you may hear referred to as will planning.

-End of life documents, including power of attorney and living will forms, are often created as part of the estate planning process.
+End-of-life documents, including power of attorney and living will forms, are often created as part of the estate planning process.
 These help ensure that your wishes are followed, even if you are medically incapacitated.
 (You can also access these as part of will planning; we’ll cover that in a minute.)

 What Is Will Planning?